-In 2015 the International Diabetes Federation estimated that 415 million adults around the world were living with diabetes (types 1 and 2 collectively), and predicted this to increase to 642 million by 204021.
-In Europe, about 60 million people have diabetes, or about 10.3% of men and 9.6% of women aged 25 years and over21.
-According to the WHO, it is estimated that this figure will reach 66.7 million by 204523.
+In 2017 the International Diabetes Federation estimated that 425 million adults around the world were living with diabetes (types 1 and 2 collectively), and predicted this to increase to 629 million by 204523.
+In Europe, about 58 million people have diabetes (types 1 and 2), representing 8.8% of the population aged 20-79 years: it is estimated that this figure will reach 66.7 million by 204523.
 Type 2 diabetes accounts for approximately 90% of cases of diabetes worldwide24.

 This information is intended for Healthcare professional audiences.

 Please consider the environment before printing.